 - C1.
 To support the work of the Community Speed Watch team - C2.
 To continue to work with Dorset Council to improve road safety in the Parish.
 In the short term this will focus on exploring the measures noted in paragraph 8.6. - C3.
-To develop a Parish Flood Plan following the Environment Agency's best practice guidance in advance of the winter months of 2020 - C4.
+To develop a Parish Flood Plan in 2021 following the Environment Agency's best practice guidance - C4.
 To continue to pursue ways of deterring dog fouling - C5.
-To work with Dorset Council, the Police and other relevant parties to mitigate the adverse impact of traffic noise on residents' well being.
+To work with Dorset Council, the Police and other relevant parties to mitigate the adverse impact of traffic noise on residents' wellbeing.